footworkjs/footwork-documentation/docs/collection-usage.md

 ## Animations

-Often times when rendering a list of items in a collection it would be nice to animate them into place.
-Using a declarative view model or component this is possible.
+Rendering a list of collections into place all at once can create a jerky/thrashing sort of experience for the end user.
+Because of this, Footwork provides an easy method of animating a list of items into place.

+To accomplish this, we can render a declarative [viewModel](viewModel-animation.md) or [dataModel](dataModel-animation.md), or [component](component-animation.md) for each item in a collection - and provide a `sequence` value.

 ### View Model

-One option is we can use declarative [viewModel animations](viewModel-animation.md) in conjunction with the collection.
+For example, lets say we use a declarative [viewModel animations](viewModel-animation.md) in conjunction with the collection.

 The following is an example of how to do that with the grocery collection from above.
 First lets update the main view to render a `grocery-item` for each item in the collection: